|Learn about the Strategic Prevention Framework model for preventing substance use and addressing other community issues.

 - Problem-solving.
 Methods of approaching problems in a group, including such techniques as brainstorming, small-group discussions, and role plays.

-- Substance abuse in the community.
-This might mean information on the effects and health implications of various widely-abused substances, which substances present the greatest problems, which populations are most at risk, etc. The results of the community assessment, as well as statistics from various sources, can provide team members with a profile of community substance abuse, and some ideas about which directions to move in.
+- Substance use in the community.
+This might mean information on the effects and health implications of various widely-abused substances, which substances present the greatest problems, which populations are most at risk, etc. The results of the community assessment, as well as statistics from various sources, can provide team members with a profile of community substance use, and some ideas about which directions to move in.

 - Risk and protective factors.
 What they are, how they work, how they can be used in the context of a prevention program, and some examples.